All things are lessons God would have me learn.

 What does the Course mean by unforgiveness, or misperception?
 Hear this very clear definition, and let it sink into your awareness:

 How can you tell when you are seeing wrong, or someone else is failing to perceive the lesson he should learn?
 Does pain seem real in the perception?
-If it does, be sure the lesson is not learned.
-And there remains an unforgiveness hiding in the mind that sees the pain through eyes the mind directs.
-(7:1-4)
+If it does, be sure the lesson is not learned, and there remains an unforgiveness hiding in the mind which sees the pain through eyes the mind directs.
+(9:1-3)